 During National Safeguarding Week, we’re calling on all organisations working with young people to pledge to:

-Organisations have until the end of March to complete this review.
+Organisations will have from the 25th to the 31st March to complete this review.

 Despite living in our ever-connected world, young people need more support.
 For many, their local youth club is the only place that provides them with a trusted adult to confide in and access to the advice, support and guidance needed to feel safe and build bright futures.

-But to stop young people feeling worried or stressed in a society where issues of grooming, online peer pressure, extremism and hate crimes are rising, many youth services need to be supported with additional safeguarding resources and training to #KeepMeSafe.
+But to stop young people feeling worried or stressed in a society where issues of grooming, online peer pressure, extremism and hate crimes are rising, many youth services need to be supported with additional safeguarding resources and training to keep young people safe.